Immigration and Families Resources

 - PowerPoint: Linguistic Representations of Immigrants in the DREAM Act and Implications for Family Impact Analysis

 - As Foreign-Born Worker Population Grows, Many Lack Paid Sick Days — CLASP and Institute for Women's Policy Research

 - Immigrant Parents and Early Childhood Programs — Migration Policy Institute

 - Supporting Children and Parents Affected by the Trauma of Separation — Child Trends and the National Research Center on Hispanic Children and Families.

 - LGBTQ Asylum Seekers: How Clinicians Can Help — American Psychological Association

 - American Psychological Association (APA): Immigration Resources

-- Center on the Developing Child: Resources Related to Family Separation
+- Center on the Developing Child at Harvard University: Resources Related to Family Separation

 - National Child Traumatic Stress Network (NCTSN): Resources on traumatic separation for immigrant children